mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 ####  `boolean`{: .lua-type } <a href='#Element-ReplaceChild' name='Element-ReplaceChild'>ReplaceChild</a>{: .lua-function }(`ElementPtr`{: .lua-type } inserted_element, `Element`{: .lua-type } replaced_element)

-Replaces the child element replaced_element with inserted_element in this element's list of children.
-If replaced_element is not a child of this element, inserted_element will be appended onto the list instead.
+Replaces the child element replaced_element with `inserted_element` in this element's list of children.
+If replaced_element is not a child of this element, `inserted_element` will be appended onto the list instead.

 #### `nil`{: .lua-type} <a href='#Element-ScrollIntoView' name='Element-ScrollIntoView'>ScrollIntoView</a>{: .lua-function }(`boolean`{: .lua-type } align_with_top)

 Scrolls this element into view if its ancestors have hidden overflow.
-If align_with_top is True, the element's top edge will be aligned with the top (or as close as possible to the top) of its ancestors' viewing windows.
-If False, its bottom edge will be aligned to the bottom.
+If `align_with_top` is true, the element's top edge will be aligned with the top (or as close as possible to the top) of its ancestors' viewing windows.
+If false, its bottom edge will be aligned to the bottom.

 #### `nil`{: .lua-type} <a href='#Element-SetAttribute' name='Element-SetAttribute'>SetAttribute</a>{: .lua-function }(`string`{: .lua-type } name, `string`{: .lua-type } value)